Categories

 A compass does not point to true nor grid north, it points at magnetic north.

-Magnetic north is somewhere up in Canada.
+Magnetic north is somewhere up in Canada, but currently seems intent on defecting to Siberia.
 The difference between magnetic north and true/grid north is known as the “magnetic declination” or “G-M angle”.

 This map of the world shows magnetic declination in different parts of the Earth’s surface.
 Since magnetic north is moving, this map will be out of date when you read it.